-It’s already half-way through hurricane season this year and there have been no strong storms on the radar-yet.
-To date, you’ve enjoyed a hot summer with endless blue skies and rising humidity.
-But that certainly doesn’t mean you can throw caution to the wind and ignore the importance of preparing yourself in case one strikes.
-If you’ve ever lived through a hurricane, you know that feeling of trying to put together a suitcase or going to the store for supplies when the storm is on its way.
+Hurricane season is here!
+You are looking forward to a hot summer with endless blue skies and rising humidity.
+But that certainly doesn’t mean you can throw caution to the wind and ignore the importance of preparing yourself in case a hurricane strikes.
+If you’ve ever lived through a tropical storm or a hurricane, you know that feeling of trying to put together a suitcase or going to the store for supplies when the storm is on its way.
 At Workman’s Friend, many of us have lived through this type of natural disaster.
 That’s why we understand the importance of being ready, despite the forecast of unending blue sky.

 Related: How to Apply Roofing Tar